LESSPIPE.SH(1) | User Commands | LESSPIPE.SH(1) |

 To disengage the filter temporarily a colon can be appended to the file name.
 If the file name contains a colon, then an equal sign should be used instead.

-Among the colorizers a preferred one can be forced for coloring by setting the ENV variable LESSCOLORIZER to the name of the colorizer.
+Among the colorizers a preferred one can be forced for colorizing by setting the ENV variable LESSCOLORIZER to the name of the colorizer.
 For pygmentize and bat/batcat restricted option settings are allowed as follows:

 Syntax highlighting can be switched off by appending a colon after the file name, if the output was colorful.
 If the wrong language was chosen for syntax highlighting, then another one can be forced by appending a colon and a suffix to the file name.